MicrosoftDocs/power-automate-docs/articles/common-data-model-intro.md

 	![Add default status](./media/common-data-model-intro/add-default-status.png)

-1. Under **File identifier**, click or tap in the box, and then click or tap **File identifier** in the list of parameter tokens to add it to the field.
+1. Under **File Identifier**, click or tap in the box, and then click or tap **File identifier** in the list of parameter tokens to add that token to the field.

 	![Add File identifier token](./media/common-data-model-intro/add-file-identifier.png)

 #### Check whether the file has been reviewed ####
 1. Click or tap **New step**, click or tap **More**, and then click or tap **Add a do until**.

 	![Add do until](./media/common-data-model-intro/add-do-until.png)